aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 The `NETWORK_SERVICES` section does two things:

-1. It references the `ansible-avd-examples/single-dc-l3ls/group_vars/NETWORK_SERVICES.yml` group variable file that specifies the VRFs and VLANs used in the entire fabric.
+1. It creates a group named "NETWORK_SERVICES".
+Ansible variable resolution resolves this group name to the identically named group_vars file (`ansible-avd-examples/single-dc-l3ls/group_vars/NETWORK_SERVICES.yml`).
-2. Defines the scope of the fabric where these VRFs and VLANs are applied, in this case the two groups `DC1_L3_LEAVES` and `DC1_L2_LEAVES`.
+2. The contents of the file, which in this case are specifications of VRFs and VLANs, are then applied to the children of the group, in this case the two groups `DC1_L3_LEAVES` and `DC1_L2_LEAVES`

 The `CONNECTED_ENDPOINTS` section also does two things:

-1. It references the `ansible-avd-examples/single-dc-l3ls/group_vars/CONNECTED_ENDPOINTS.yml` group variable file that specifies all endpoints, which would typically be servers.
+1. It creates a group named "CONNECTED_ENDPOINTS".
+Ansible variable resolution resolves this group name to the identically named group_vars file (`ansible-avd-examples/single-dc-l3ls/group_vars/CONNECTED_ENDPOINTS.yml`).
-2. Defines the scope of where these endpoints are connected to the fabric, in this case the two groups `DC1_L3_LEAVES` and `DC1_L2_LEAVES`.
+2. The contents of the file, which in this case are specifications of connected endpoints (typically servers), are then applied to the children of the group, in this case the two groups `DC1_L3_LEAVES` and `DC1_L2_LEAVES`

 ## Defining device types